AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 >[!NOTE]
 >
->To approve the setup, you need to log off and back on to the Adobe Campaign console.
+>To approve the setup, log off and back on to the Adobe Campaign console.

 ### Select tables to synchronize{#ms-dyn-create-tables}

-You can now configure tables to synchonize.
+You can now configure tables to synchronize.

 1. Click the **[!UICONTROL Microsoft CRM configuration wizard...]**.
 1. Select the tables to synchronize and start the process.